-Late 1 ees

-Late Fee \$ 50.00

-This fee will be assessed as a one- time late fee if a student registers during the first week of

-classes.
-This fee will also be assessed on any outstanding tuition fees after the first week of
+Late Fee This fee will be assessed as a one-time late fee if a student registers during the first week of classes.
+This fee will also be assessed on any outstanding tuition fees after the first week of classes.

-classes.